GADMuhammad/LaslesVPN/README.md

 If you'd like to contribute to the development of LaslesVPN Landing Page, feel free to fork this repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---

-You can add the actual preview image (`preview.png`) by placing an image of your landing page within your repository and linking to it accordingly.

-Feel free to adjust the content as needed to better fit your project.
-Let me know if you need further assistance!